gabriel-oprogramador/Nefarios-War/README.md

     }
 * Windows
     + Port of Linux Tools 'make, gcc, mkdir, rm, ...'.
 Used v1.22.0 -> [W64devkit](https://github.com/skeeto/w64devkit/releases)
     + Clang with format for GDB.
-Used v18.1.8 -> [llvm-mingw](https://github.com/mstorsjo/llvm-mingw/releases)
+Used v14.0.0 -> [llvm-mingw](https://github.com/mstorsjo/llvm-mingw/releases)
+    I switched to clang 14 because it is the version used on Linux and the versions above for Windows are executable and are accused of viruses.
 * Linux
     + Gnu-Make
     + Clang/GCC